sergeiivankov/crypto-bot-api/README.md

 </script>
 ```

-**Important: at the time of publication of version 0.0.1 (Nov 29, 2021), test API servers do not return header Access-Control-Allow-Origin, which allows make requests to API from third-party domains, so client request from website environment won't work (but its work in browser extensions, Electron and similar apps)**
+**Important: at the time of publication of version 0.1.0 (Dec 4, 2021), test API servers do not return header Access-Control-Allow-Origin, which allows make requests to API from third-party domains, so client request from website environment won't work (but its work in browser extensions, Electron and similar apps)**

 More usage examples see in [examples](https://github.com/sergeiivankov/crypto-bot-api/tree/main/examples) project directory.

+## Receiving updates

+Crypto Pay API support events by sending webhooks requests.
+To handle webhooks request library proposes to use [creating Node.js built-in HTTPS server](https://sergeiivankov.github.io/crypto-bot-api/classes/ClientEmitter.html#createServer) or [using Express.js-like middleware API](https://sergeiivankov.github.io/crypto-bot-api/classes/ClientEmitter.html#middleware).
+See [examples](https://github.com/sergeiivankov/crypto-bot-api/tree/main/examples) with names starts with `webhooks-`.

+*Note: you need enable webhooks in CryptoBot app settings.*

 ## Documentation

 Library documentation can be found in [repository GitHub page](https://sergeiivankov.github.io/crypto-bot-api/).

+For Node.js usage, we advise you to start studying documentation with library default exported [ClientEmitter class](https://sergeiivankov.github.io/crypto-bot-api/classes/ClientEmitter.html).

-We advise you to start studying documentation with library default exported [Client class](https://sergeiivankov.github.io/crypto-bot-api/classes/Client.html).
+For browsers usage, we advise you to start studying documentation with library default exported for browsers [Client class](https://sergeiivankov.github.io/crypto-bot-api/classes/Client.html).

 ## Building

 Files for Node.js compiled to `lib` directory.
 Browsers bundles compiled to `dist` directory.

 ```bash
 $ git clone https://github.com/sergeiivankov/crypto-bot-api